Meet the Deans

-Dr. Kirchman is the Dean of the College of Science & Mathematics at USF Sarasota-Manatee.
-Prior to his appointment at USFSM, he was a founding member of Florida Atlantic University’s Harriet L. Wilkes Honors College and for 10 years served as the Chair of Science and Mathematics.
+Dr. Kirchman is the campus dean of the College of Arts & Sciences at USF Sarasota-Manatee campus.
+Prior to his appointment at University of South Florida, he was a founding member of Florida Atlantic University’s Harriet L. Wilkes Honors College and for 10 years served as the Chair of Science and Mathematics.

 In his 17 years of experience, he helped build the Wilkes Honors College to more than 400 students, initiated a combined BA/MD program with Florida Atlantic University’s Schmidt College of Medicine, and launched several internship programs at hospitals and research centers along the East Coast, including the Scripps Florida Research Institute and Max Planck Florida Institute.

 His research interests include aging, mitochondrial metabolism, and cross-kingdom symbiosis.